Hosting-MP/blesta-froxlor/README.md

 4. Find the Froxlor module and click the "Install" button to install it

 5. You're done!

+6. If you want to use the direct login feature, copy the gateway.php into your Froxlor webroot.

+    For example:

+    ```
+    /var/www/html/Froxlor/gateway.php
+    ```

 ### Blesta and Froxlor Compatibility